2022 Bangkok Condo Market Outlook

 Spending Power

-With tourism as a key economic driver for the country and other business interruptions, two years into COVID-19, disposable income for locals are being challenged like never before with uncertainties ahead
+With tourism as a key economic driver for the country and other business interruptions, two years into COVID-19, disposable income for locals is being challenged like never before with uncertainties ahead

 2022 Trends